The UNH Foundation Endowment

 Horizon and Liquidity

-An unconstrained investment strategy is used in the Main endowment pool.
-This pool has been in place since the Foundation was established in 1989 and features a diversified mix of fund managers designed to yield a long-term real return, net of fees and inflation, in excess of distributions.
-On June 30, 2021, the traditional pool totaled $243.3 million.
+The Foundation’s endowment pool has been in place and growing since the Foundation was established in 1989.
+It features a diversified mix of fund managers designed to yield a long-term real return, net of fees and inflation, in excess of distributions.
+On June 30, 2024, the pool totaled $316.8 million.

 Asset Allocation

-To achieve the investment objective, the Fund is allocated among several asset classes with above-average long-term return expectations and reduced volatility through diversification.
+To achieve the Foundation’s investment objective, the Fund is allocated among several asset classes in order to achieve above-average long-term returns and reduced volatility through diversification.

 The global equity segment is expected to provide long-term growth and offer high expected real returns and liquidity.
+Private equity investments are expected to achieve outsized returns in exchange for substantially reduced liquidity.
 Flexible capital strategies are employed to offer market-comparable returns with lower expected volatility.
+Real assets are used to provide the Fund with a diversified hedge against inflation, plus a stronger yield component.
 Fixed income investments are intended to provide stability and protection in deflationary environments.
-Real assets are used to provide the Fund with a diversified hedge against inflation, plus a stronger yield component.
-Liquid Capital (Cash) provides short-term liquidity to support distributions and to fund rebalancing transactions.
+Cash provides short-term liquidity to support distributions and to fund rebalancing transactions.
 The Fund is diversified within asset classes as well.
 The purpose of diversification is to provide reasonable assurance that no single security, or class of securities, will have a disproportionate impact on the performance of the Fund.
 As a result, the risk level associated with the portfolio investment is appropriately reduced.

-The Fund’s long-term, strategic asset allocation targets as of June 30, 2021 are presented in the following table, as well as the permissible ranges of actual investment exposure.
-Variation from a target is based on the Committee’s assessment of market conditions and opportunities.
+The Fund’s current long-term, strategic asset allocation targets are presented in the following table, as well as the permissible ranges of actual investment exposure.
+Variations from targets are based on the Committee’s assessment of market conditions and opportunities, as well as the impact of period-to-period market fluctuations.

-Asset Class Main Pool Policy Target Target Range ESG Pool Policy Target Target Range
+Asset Class Policy Target (%) Target Range (%)

 The Foundation employs a combination of active and passive managers in the Fund.
 Active investment managers are expected to provide an appropriate excess return, net of fees, over a normal portfolio or a relevant index, e.g., the S&P 500, ideally placing them well into the second quartile of managers with similar objectives over a market cycle.
 Passive managers are expected to track the performance of the appropriate normal portfolio or index within reasonable tolerances.
 Selected managers have discretion with regard to portfolio composition and individual asset selection, within guidelines and constraints established by the committee.
 The Committee oversees the activities and results of the managers through regular meetings and communications.